Regulations for Scientific Research Networks

 - minimum two research groups from the French Community and/or from abroad.

-§1 One of the Flemish research departments acts as the core group.
+§1 One of the Flemish research groups acts as the core group.
 This department must have received international recognition for its outstanding, high-quality scientific research.

-§2 A research department is only allowed to act as core group for a single ongoing SRN.
-This means that a research department can only apply once as core group in each application round, and also that any application for an SRN whose scheduled start date falls within the term of an ongoing SRN having the same research department as core group, will be considered ineligible.
+§2 A research group is only allowed to act as core group for a single ongoing SRN.
+This means that a research group can only apply once as core group in each application round, and also that any application for an SRN whose scheduled start date falls within the term of an ongoing SRN having the same research group as core group, will be considered ineligible.

 A Scientific Research Network is, upon advice of the competent scientific committee, recognised by the Board of Trustees, for a period of five years, which may be extended, and receives an annual bench fee of maximum €12,500.
 The bench fee remains available to the research network for the duration of the collaboration plus the following two years.
 Any unused funds shall be returned to the FWO.